froukje/datamapu/content/posts/classical_ml/ada_boost.md

 ## Introduction

 AdaBoost is an example for an [ensemble]({{< ref "/posts/ml_concepts/ensemble.md">}}) [supervised]({{< ref "/posts/ml_concepts/supervised_unsupervised#supervised">}}) Machine Learning model.
 It consists of a sequential series of models, each one focussing on the errors of the previous one, trying to improve them.
 The most common underlying model is the [Decision Tree]({{< ref "/posts/classical_ml/decision_trees.md">}}), other models are however possible.
 In this post, we will introduce the algorithm of AdaBoost and have a look at a simplified example for a classification task using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html).
-For a more detailed exploration of this example please refer to [AdaBoost for Classification - Example]().
+For a more detailed exploration of this example - deriving it by hand - please refer to [AdaBoost for Classification - Example]().
 A more realistic example with a larger dataset is provided on [kaggle]().
 Accordingly, if you are interested how AdaBoost is developed for a regression task, please check the article [AdaBoost for Regression - Example]().

 ![adaboost](/images/adaboost/adaboost.png)
 *AdaBoost illustrated.*